-The greatest experience a college can offer its students is not what to think, but how to think.
-Honolulu CC will not only provide you with the opportunity to analyze and diagnose issues, but also give you skills to carry you through the journey that is life.
+The greatest lesson a college can offer its students is not what to think, but how to think.
+Honolulu CC will not only provide you with the opportunity to analyze and diagnose issues, but also give you skills to carry you through the journey of life.